goauthentik/authentik/website/blog/2023-03-16-authentik-on-django-500-slower-to-run-but-200-faster-to-build/item.md

 I know migration isn’t fun but when you’re making tradeoffs, it’s worth keeping it in mind as a future option.
 If the choice is to build now and migrate later instead of never building at all, I’m going to choose migration every time.

 If we start running into truly significant performance issues – and I emphasize _if_ – we can always migrate critical parts of the application to a different language.
-This will of course be fully transparent to anyone running authentik, and I’d like to think of it as a last-resort, if we’ve already done all the opitmization possible.
+This will of course be fully transparent to anyone running authentik, and I’d like to think of it as a last-resort, if we’ve already done all the optimization possible.

 ### Architect your application well